Season: Polar

 Any point north of the Arctic Circle or south of the Antarctic Circle will have one period in the summer called "polar day" when the sun does not set, and one period in the winter called 'polar night' when the sun does not rise.
 At progressively higher latitudes, the maximum periods of "midnight sun" and "polar night" are progressively longer.

-For example, at the military and weather station Alert located at 82°30′05″N and 62°20′20″W, on the northern tip of Ellesmere Island, Canada (about 450 nautical miles or 830 km from the North Pole), the sun begins to peek above the horizon for minutes per day at the end of February and each day it climbs higher and stays up longer; by 21 March, the sun is up for over 12 hours.
-On 6 April the sun rises at 0522 UTC and remains above the horizon until it sets below the horizon again on 6 September at 0335 UTC.
-By October 13 the sun is above the horizon for only 1 hour 30 minutes, and on October 14 it does not rise above the horizon at all and remains below the horizon until it rises again on 27 February.
+For example, at the military and weather station Alert located at 82°30′05″N and 62°20′20″W, on the northern tip of Ellesmere Island, Canada (about 450 nautical miles or 830 km from the North Pole), the Sun begins to peek above the horizon for minutes per day at the end of February and each day it climbs higher and stays up longer; by 21 March, the Sun is up for over 12 hours.
+On 6 April the Sun is perceived as rising at 0522 UTC and remains above the horizon until it sets below the horizon again on 6 September at 0335 UTC.
+By October 13 the Sun is above the horizon for only 1 hour 30 minutes, and on October 14 it does not rise above the horizon at all and remains below the horizon until it rises again on 27 February.

-First light comes in late January because the sky has twilight, being a glow on the horizon, for increasing hours each day, for more than a month before the sun first appears with its disc above the horizon.
+First light comes in late January because the sky has twilight, being a glow on the horizon, for increasing hours each day, for more than a month before the Sun first appears with its disc above the horizon.
 From mid-November to mid-January, there is no twilight.

-In the weeks surrounding 21 June, in the northern polar region, the sun is at its highest elevation, appearing to circle the sky there without going below the horizon.
+In the weeks surrounding 21 June, in the northern polar region, the Sun is at its highest elevation, appearing to circle the sky there without going below the horizon.
 Eventually, it does go below the horizon, for progressively longer periods each day until around the middle of October, when it disappears for the last time until the following February.
 For a few more weeks, "day" is marked by decreasing periods of twilight.
 Eventually, from mid-November to mid-January, there is no twilight and it is continuously dark.
-In mid January the first faint wash of twilight briefly touches the horizon (for just minutes per day), and then twilight increases in duration with increasing brightness each day until sunrise at end of February, then on 6 April the sun remains above the horizon until mid October.
+In mid-January the first faint wash of twilight briefly touches the horizon (for just minutes per day), and then twilight increases in duration with increasing brightness each day until sunrise at end of February, then on 6 April the Sun remains above the horizon until mid-October.